Residential Treatment Center

 Our residential treatment center strives to offer the best quality of care in our treatment programs and therapy protocols.
 We strive to provide a healing environment in our clients’ housing and residential settings.

 When clients first come to Northern Arizona Center for Addiction, they enter our full-time residential living facility.
 In this safe, comfortable environment we can provide around-the-clock, medically supervised treatment programs.
 The time spent in residential living varies from client to client, but usually lasts 3-4 weeks, and gives patients time to detox, stabilize, and begin their recovery toward sobriety.

 In residential living we provide full medical assessments, lab work, psychiatric and therapeutic evaluations, and develop individualized treatment programs.
 When you decide to get help and come to NACA’s residential living facility you will receive specialized attention from our expert clinical staff and caring, understanding support staff.
 This is where your healing will begin.

 After you are ready to move out of residential living, we will help you make the transition to our sober living environment.

-The Sober Living Environment (also known as SLE) is the next step in your journey to recovery.
-Sober living is proven to be a successful way of placing former addicts, who are new in recovery or coming off a relapse, into a safe environment where they can succeed and reestablish good habits.
+The Sober Living Environment (SLE) is the next step in your journey to recovery.
+Sober living is proven to be a successful way of placing former addicts, who are new in recovery or coming off a relapse, into a safe environment where they can succeed and re-establish good habits.
 While you are living in the SLE you will progress through the other stages of your treatment, including our partial hospitalization program (PHP), our intensive outpatient program (IOP), and aftercare.
 The Sober Living Environment also plays a key role in allowing clients to master important life skills that will serve and assist them after they have completed their treatment plan.